Tendon vs. Tempura: What’s the Difference?

 For those who don’t know the difference but want to spot it, I will give an overview of each this time.

-Tempura, together with Sushi, is a traditional dish in Japanese cuisine that is quite well-recognized in many countries.
+Tempura is a traditional Japanese dish that is as well-recognized as sushi in many countries.

-Tempura has a crispy covering on the outside, while the ingredient inside retains its natural moisture.
-Typical ingredients for Tempura include seafood such as prawn and fish, vegetables like eggplant, asparagus, and sweet potato, and mushrooms like Shiitake and Maitake.
+Tempura has a crispy covering on the outside, while the food inside retains its moisture.

-In general, the cooking process of Tendon is that right after Tempura is cooked, the deep-fried ingredients are placed on top of a bowl of white rice and then dressed with a sweetened soy sauce.
+The cooking is generally; once Tempura is ready, the fried ingredients are placed on a warm bowl of white rice and then dressed with a sweetened soy sauce.

 The pieces of Tempura for Tendon usually consist of several varieties.

 The main ingredients are prawn Tempura and other seafood Tempura such as squid and sand borer.

 And they are typically garnished with a few additional seasonal-vegetable Tempura, like Shishito green pepper, eggplant, pumpkin, and lotus root.